 The view that Jung’s model “renders relationships narcissistic” is implausible.
 If a person “only relates to her projections”, she will soon experience a collision with harsh reality.
 The consequence is that projections are withdrawn and the unconscious factor is integrated.
-This is the whole point of Jungian individuation.
+This is perhaps the most central doctrine of Jungian psychology.
 The argument is valid only if we can only “have a reality” through archetypal projections.
 I don’t think this is what Jung means.
 In Kantian epistemology, we can only “have a reality” through the ordering capacity of the categories.
 In Kant’s system the wholly rational and deducible categories shape something else, which is imperceptible as such.
 So if the noumenal archetypes are defined as something else than the mind’s categories, then it works.
 It’s just that Jung expands the Kantian horizon to incorporate the objective psyche.
 The categories order inner reality as well as outer reality.
 It is questionable if Jung really mishandles the Kantian terms.

 As we are “surrounded on both sides” by noumenal reality, Jung takes the step to unite this reality and characterizes it as psychoid.
 It means that matter and psyche have the same archetypal foundation; inner and outer have the same ground.
 The foundational archetypes of the unus mundus are the qualities of number (vid. von Franz, 1974).
-However, this is self-contradictory.
+However, this seems self-contradictory.
 Per definition, what’s qualitative belongs to the phenomenal realm.
-We experience qualities of number (‘oneness’, ‘twoness’…); so it does not belong to the noumenal.
+We experience qualities of number (‘oneness’, ‘twoness’…); so it could not belong to the noumenal.
+However, it could be interpreted as the Platonic Beyond, which is attainable by the human mind.